-Most babies begin crawling between 6 to 10 months; delayed crawling may signal developmental concerns requiring professional evaluation.
+Most babies begin crawling between 7 to 10 months; delayed crawling with other red flags may warrant professional evaluation.

 Understanding the Crawling Milestone

 Crawling is a major milestone in a baby’s early development, marking the transition from passive movement to active exploration.
-Typically, infants start crawling anywhere between 6 and 10 months old.
-This skill isn’t just about mobility; it plays a crucial role in strengthening muscles, improving coordination, and enhancing cognitive development.
+Typically, infants start crawling sometime in the latter half of the first year, and many begin around 7 to 10 months.
+This skill isn’t just about mobility; it helps babies practice strength, coordination, and body awareness as they learn to explore their environment.
 When a baby doesn’t crawl within this window, parents often wonder if there’s cause for concern.

 Typical Crawling Patterns and Variations